-If you are a researcher who is using fluorescent staining on your cells and tissue sections, you should seriously consider using tyramide reagents.
+If you are a researcher who is using fluorescent staining on your cells and tissue sections, you should seriously consider using fluorescent tyramides.
 Why?
 Well, because they can have exquisite sensitivity, are easy to use, versatile and there is an increasing range of fluorophores in the pipeline.
-As they rely on a peroxidase catalysed visualization process, they are easily integrated into established peroxidase detection protocols.
+As they rely on a peroxidase-catalyzed visualization process, they are easily integrated into established peroxidase detection protocols.
 Furthermore, they have the advantage of working at more dilute antibody concentrations and with improved sensitivity.
 We have used them successfully for the detection of protein (immunohistochemistry and immunofluorescence) and mRNA (‘RNAscope’).

-We run a multi user, multi discipline core research within the University of Edinburgh (SuRF).
-Tyramide reagents are regularly used within the facility- in fact, they are a critical reagent due to their abilty to ‘standardise’ multi and same species colocalisation and multiplexing experiments (protein and mRNA).
-Click this link to find out more about the tyramide products which are available.
+We run a multi-user, multi-discipline core research within the University of Edinburgh (SuRF).
+Tyramide reagents are regularly used within the facility—in fact, they are a critical reagent due to their ability to ‘standardize’ multi and same-species colocalization and multiplexing experiments (protein and mRNA).

 No cross reaction

 A unique property of tyramides was discovered by Zsuzsanna Tóth and Éva Mezey and reported in the Journal of Histochemistry and Cytochemistry in 2007 (click here for the article).
 Toth and Mazey demonstrated that tyramides will remain bound to the target of interest following a mild heat-induced epitope retrieval step that removes previously bound antibodies from the cell or tissue section.
 This eliminates the risk of antibody reagents cross-reacting with each other in multiplex colocalization studies and giving false positive colocalization results.